 LOST AND WANDERING — PART ONE

-The lake at the base of Mt.
-Regan, Sawtooth Lake, is a place of many memories and one of the most beautiful places on earth.
-I have skied to Sawtooth Lake more than 50 times, the first time in 1966 and the last in 1987–twenty years, and each trip etched forever into memory.
-So many winter adventures here, so many blue-sky mountain days, so many near disasters.
+The lake at the base of Mount Regan, Sawtooth Lake, is a place of many memories and one of the most beautiful places on Earth.
+I have skied to Sawtooth Lake more than 50 times, the first time in 1966 and the last in 1987–twenty years and each trip etched forever into memory.
+So many Winter adventures here, so many blue-sky mountain days and so many near-disasters.

-Climbing Mount Regan became my life’s passion for four winters – four attempts made, three attempts failed.
-It began in 1966 when my climbing partner, John Zapp, and I set our stars on being the first climbers to make a winter ascent of Mount Regan.
+Climbing Mount Regan became my life’s passion for 4 Winters: 4 attempts made, 3 attempts failed.
+It began in 1966 when my climbing partner John Zapp and I set our stars on being the first climbers to make a Winter Ascent of Mount Regan.

-In those days there were only two means of transportation available when traveling mountainous terrain during winter months – snowshoes or alpine skis with seal skins attached by straps.
-When you were climbing the hair on the skins would dig into the snow to keep you from sliding backwards, and was laid in such a way that it would allow skis to slide forward fairly well.
+In those days there were only 2 means of transportation available when traveling mountainous terrain during Winter months: snowshoes or alpine skis with seal skins attached by straps.
+When you were climbing, the hair on the skins would dig into the snow to keep you from sliding backwards and was laid in such a way that it would allow skis to slide forward fairly well.
 Seal skins were used by the military in WWII and worked quite well for climbing, but they were heavy.
-The ski boots were heavy and the cable bindings and Marker toe plates were awkward – skiing uphill was hard going.
+The ski boots were heavy and the cable bindings and Marker toe plates were awkward.
+Skiing uphill was hard going.

-Stanley is a small town in central Idaho with a population, in 1966, of approximately 50 people.
+Stanley is a small town in Central Idaho with a population of approximately 50 people in 1966.
 The setting is beautiful.
-It is nestled in the Sawtooth Valley at the base of the Sawtooth Mountain Range, with the Salmon River meandering through the valley.
+It is nestled in the Sawtooth Valley at the base of the Sawtooth Mountain Range with the Salmon River meandering through the valley.
 The first time I saw the Sawtooth Mountains and the little town of Stanley was in 1957.
 I was 18 years old and will never forget the moment.
-It was then that I began dreaming of living there one day – a dream that eventually came true.
+It was then that I began dreaming of living there one day, a dream that eventually came true.

 There was a narrow road following Iron Creek that ran through the treeline at the bottom of the Sawtooths.
-It was an easy four-mile ski following Iron Creek Road to its end, where we would begin our ascent to Mt.
-Regan.
-The distance from the end of Iron Creek Road to the base of the Regan was about ten miles, a total distance of about fourteen miles, with an elevation gain of approximately 3,000 feet.
+It was an easy 4-mile ski following Iron Creek Road to its end, where we would begin our ascent to Mount Regan.
+The distance from the end of Iron Creek Road to the base of the Regan was about 10 miles, a total distance of about 14 miles, with an elevation gain of approximately 3,000 feet.

 We packed our gear Thursday evening and left for Stanley after work on Friday, driving through Sun Valley on Highway 93.
-In those days it was the only way into the Sawtooth Valley in winter, a slow winding road that climbed over Galena Summit.
-At its summit you could see the entire Sawtooth Mountain Range – a beautiful site.
-We took a room that night in the old Sawtooth Hotel, a historical landmark built sometime in the 1800’s.
+In those days, it was the only way into the Sawtooth Valley in Winter, a slow winding road that climbed over Galena Summit.
+At its summit, you could see the entire Sawtooth Mountain Range, a beautiful sight.
+We took a room that night in the old Sawtooth Hotel, a historical landmark built sometime in the 1800s.

 There were three bars in town: the Rod and Gun Club, the Casino Club, and the Stanley Club.
 That seemed like a lot of clubs for a population of fifty and we decided there must be some heavy drinkers in town.
 The Stanley Club had the most cars parked out front and we could hear the roar from the Club a block away.
-Guessing there just might be some fine local entertainment going on inside we sauntered down the street and opened the door.
-Local entertainment there was – happily provided by a couple of Forest Service employees, Tom Kovalicky and Bill James.
-Tom was the Forest Ranger for the Sawtooth Forest and Bill worked under him – in the summer months they were both smoke jumpers.
+Guessing there just might be some fine local entertainment going on inside, we sauntered down the street and opened the door.
+Local entertainment there was, happily provided by a couple of Forest Service employees: Tom Kovalicky and Bill James.
+Tom was the Forest Ranger for the Sawtooth National Forest and Bill worked under him.
+In the Summer months, they were both smoke jumpers.

 Totally enraptured with the story they were listening to the onlookers started applauding and chanting, “Demonstration, demonstration!”
 Tom and Bill started waving their hands and yelling, “Alright!
 Alright!
 Clear the floor!”
 The people sitting in the front row started rearranging the tables and chairs, clearing a space in front of the bar for their lesson.
 When the space seemed large enough, Tom and Bill yelled “HIYA!” and in unison they dove off the bar, as if they were diving into a swimming pool.
 It was something to see.
 Even though they had both consumed their fair share of liquor, they landed on their shoulders, in unison, as smooth as rabbit hair, and rolled to their feet.
 The crowd cheered and applauded with gusto, John and I right along with them.